MSandovalPhD/MDOF-Framework-Python/README.md

 ### Limitation

 LISU requires a UDP listener at the configured IP and port (e.g., `127.0.0.1:7755` for Drishti) to receive actuation commands.
-Ensure your visualization tool supports this or set up a custom listener.
+Ensure your visualisation tool supports this or set up a custom listener.

 ### Profiling